KarynaMisnik/coat-of-arms/README.md

 </details>

-## Find more details how to feploy SPA to Github pages:
+## Find more details how to deploy SPA to Github pages:

-<a href="Deploying React Vite with Routing on GitHub Pages https://medium.com/@karinamisnik94/deploying-react-vite-with-routing-on-github-pages-68385676b788">Medium article </a>
+<a href="https://medium.com/@karinamisnik94/deploying-react-vite-with-routing-on-github-pages-68385676b788">Medium article </a>

 ## Demo